DIST -> DataLoader

 Parameters:

-• voxel_size – float representing the size of each voxel
+• voxel_size (float) – The size of each voxel along all dimensions.
+Defaults to 1.

 Returns: